Scorecard

 Current Comfort Level

-- Managing and tracking IAM, assigning Role-Based Access Controls, and enforcing the Principle of Least Privilege.
+• Manage and track IAM, assign Role-Based Access Controls, and enforce the Principle of Least Privilege.

-- Mapping and documenting data flows throughout the data lifecycle.
+• Map and document data flows throughout the data lifecycle.

 Next Steps